presnick/ProgramsInformationPeople/_sources/InClass/IndefiniteIteration.rst

     sum = 0
     while sum <= 10:
-        n = int(raw_input("Please enter a number to add to the sum.
+        n = int(input("Please enter a number to add to the sum.
 When you reach a sum larger than ten, the total sum will print out.
 Your number: ")) sum = sum + n
     print(sum)